-In the German experience (see Fig. 2) three main phenomena can be easily identified: before the GFC.
-The T2 balance remains flat due to the concomitant strong growth of German banks' exposure, both in assets (gray bars - German banks' investments abroad) and liabilities (yellow bars, cross-borders interbank loans).
+In the German experience (see again Figure 2) three main regimes can be easily identified: before the GFC, the T2 balance remains flat due to the concomitant strong growth of German banks' exposure, both in assets (gray bars - German banks' investments abroad) and liabilities (yellow bars, cross-borders interbank loans).
 In this first phase, foreign investments by the non-financial private sector (pink bars) and the positive current account (violet bars) also contributed marginally to capital outflows.